embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 ## Contract Interaction

-As above; interacting with our *individual wallets* through `web3.js` is cool, but not nearly the extent to which the library works.
-Let's now take a brief look at the more important functionality; of interacting with smart contracts through `web3.js`.
+As above; interacting with our *individual accounts* through `web3.js` is cool, but not nearly the extent to which the library works.
+Let's now take a brief look at the more important functionality; of interacting with Smart Contracts through `web3.js`.

-The first thing we need to do, is to create a new contract, which we can do with the `new web3.eth.Contract` command.
+The first thing we need to do, is to create a new Smart Contract, which we can do with the `new web3.eth.Contract` command.

 Before we call the `new` command, we need to assign our `json interface` for the contract's `ABI`: